 Advertising an Update

-I loaded up Steam last week and saw the Recently Updated section on the store front page.
+I loaded up Steam last week and saw the Recently Updated section on the store frontpage.
+Free updates?
+That’s a feature?

 I love Cities: Skylines, and I really can’t wait to play with the tunnels.
 But both Skylines and Dungeons 2 advertise these updates – in this tiny amount of text – as free.
 As if it’s something outside the norm.
 Are free updates really a selling point now?